monsterkodi/klor/README.md

 ]
 ```

-See [kolor.map](https://github.com/monsterkodi/klor/coffee/kolor.coffee) for a list of recognized chunk values.
+See [kolor.map](https://github.com/monsterkodi/klor/blob/master/coffee/kolor.coffee) for a list of recognized chunk values.

 ## 🌈 kolor

-**kolor** is a submodule of **klor** which exports a bunch of functions that wrap strings in 256 color ansi codes.
+**kolor** is a submodule which exports a bunch of functions for wrapping strings in 256 color ansi codes.

 It's a merge of [colorette](https://github.com/jorgebucaran/colorette) and [ansi-256-colors](https://github.com/jbnicolai/ansi-256-colors)